digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 To use it as educational tool, further views are added as described below.

+## Improvements

+This extension is modified from `hm.riscv-venus` and added some feature for our course `CS110` in ShanghaiTech.

+- **Dump to Hex**: added `dumpHex` options while debugging, which allows you to have a dump of translated assembly code.
+- **Calling Convention Check**: goto settings page and enable CC Check, then the console will output CC Violation Warnings.
+- **Step Back & Reverse Continue**: allows you to step backward and reverse continue until the last breakpoint.
+- **Modifiable Memory Tab**: allows you to change memory content while running.

 ## Installation

 You can easily install the extension via the marketplace by searching for